Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

 ### Notes

-- In database mode, the plugin creates SNI and Certificate entity in Kong to serve certificate.
-If SNI or Certificate for current request is already set in database, they will be overwritten.
+- In database mode, the plugin creates an SNI and Certificate entity in Kong to serve the certificate.
+If SNI or Certificate for the current request is already set in the database, they will be overwritten.
 - In DB-less mode, the plugin takes over certificate handling.
-If the SNI or Certificate entity is already defined in Kong, they will be overridden from response.
+If the SNI or Certificate entity is already defined in Kong, they will be overridden by the response.
-- The plugin only supports http-01 challenge, meaning a user will need a public IP and setup resolvable DNS.
+- The plugin only supports http-01 challenge, meaning a user will need a public IP and set up a resolvable DNS.
 Kong also needs to accept proxy traffic from port `80`.
-Also, note that wildcard or star (*) certificate is not supported, each domain will have its own certificate.
+Also, note that a wildcard or star (*) certificate is not supported.
+Each domain will have its own certificate.